 Dr. Bera has spent his professional life caring for people and educating the next generation of doctors.
-Unfortunately, the system consistently puts bureaucracies before the health of our patients.
+The COVID-19 pandemic has further exposed how our healthcare system is not adequately designed to handle the level of care Americans need.
+Unfortunately, our healthcare system consistently puts bureaucracies before the health of our patients.
 Dr. Bera has witnessed medical costs skyrocket without seeing patient care improve.
 And Dr. Bera has treated patients who would be healthier if they could have afforded basic preventive care.
-This is the result of an industry that puts profits before patients.
+This is the result of an industry which continues to put profits before patients.

 The chaos in Washington has hurt our healthcare system and left millions without coverage.
 Too often, politicians in Washington, D.C. are focused on scoring cheap political points instead of serving the pressing needs of their constituents.
 Rather than putting the health of our citizens first, some members of Congress advocate passing costs onto our seniors by turning Medicare into a voucher system.
 Breaking this promise is both morally intolerable and fiscally irresponsible.
 Moving forward, we must work together so that all Americans have access to the best health care in the world.